Critical health alerts

 • Contradictory information on the HAPlite record (where the record is internally inconsistent, or where health issues have not been identified)

 • Medical handover can be challenging.
-There is a DHA contract requirement for medical-to-medical handover, and that the health escort should stay with client until this has occurred.
+There is a DHA contract requirement for handover, and that the medical escort should stay with client until this has occurred.

-• If the health escort thinks the child is stable on arrival, it is not appropriate for the child to be seen in ED.
-Emergency Departments (ED) are not placed to sort out chronic/complex conditions - their role is emergency care.
+• If the health escort thinks the child is stable on arrival, it is not appropriate for the child to be seen in an emergency departments (ED).
+EDs are not placed to sort out chronic/complex conditions - their role is emergency care.

 Planning for critical health alerts